 Motivation through connection

-My story is one of overcoming and then thriving.
+My story is one of overcoming.

 To me, it was incomprehensible how I could turn my situation around.

-That day changed my life forever.
+That day changed me forever.

-I bring with me not only 13 years of coaching and mentoring experience, but I also turn up with a razor-sharp awareness of safety, a deep sense of what it feels like not to belong and have been highly successful in creating teams that ARE safe, are accepted for who they are and we do this with laughter and joy in our hearts.
+I bring with me not only 13 years of coaching and mentoring experience, but I also turn up with a razor-sharp awareness of safety, a deep sense of what it feels like not to belong, and have been highly successful in creating teams that ARE safe, are accepted for who they are and we do this with laughter and joy in our hearts.
 In every successful commission, our clients have benefitted not only from hugely motivated teams, unrivalled commitment, never before seen achievements, but the bottom line isn't too shabby either.